QuantumY-CHN/AAE6102_MATLAB_Assignment/README.md

 AAE6102 Satellite Communication and Navigation Assignment

-An exercise code to calculate user position and clock bias using raw ranging information and ephemeris data.
+In this exercise code, user position and clock bias will be estimated based on the given single-epoch ranging information and ephemeris data sets rcvr.dat and eph.dat.

 Author: Xiaotong Yu